agamemnus/semaphore.js/README.md

 # assembly_line.js
+(TENTATIVE NAME)
-An "assembly line" function that can be useful for balancing server load in asynchronous node.js calls.
+A simple load balancing approach.
+This "assembly line" function that can be useful for balancing server load when running asynchronous server-intensive node.js calls.